How HunterLab Instruments Meet the Requirements of USP 671 Follow

 - The second step is to place the white tile at the reflectance port to complete the sphere and measure Air at the TTRAN port as a physical reference for 100% transmission.
 Leave the white tile at the reflectance port for all subsequent sample measurements.

 - As a PQ Performance Qualification step after standardization, read Air back as a standard or sample.
 The 10-nm spectral data from 360-nm to 450-nm should be 100 indicative of Air as a clear and colorless medium.

-- Place the bottle cut-out in the transmission clamp at the TTRAN port against the sphere and make a color measurement.
-In the spectral plot, there should be a rapid fall-off below 400 nm to a defined level at 370 nm (typically under 10% transmission), indicating that there is a UV absorber present in the bottle cut-out and in sufficient amount to be effective in protecting the bottle contents.
+- Place the bottle cut-out in the transmittance clamp at the TTRAN port against the sphere and make a color measurement.
+In the spectral plot, there should be a rapid fall-off below 400 nm to a defined level at 370 nm (typically under 10% transmittance), indicating that there is a UV absorber present in the bottle cut-out and in sufficient amount to be effective in protecting the bottle contents.

 Do you still need more information?
 Submit a ticket and our support team member will reach out to you soon!